-- Isobel Phillips the SENDCO with 8 years of teaching experience working with students aged 9
+- Isobel Phillips the SENDCO with 9 years of teaching experience working with students aged 9

 18 years.
-She has been running whole school interventions for 5 years and specialises in teaching English and alternative curriculum provision.
-She has completed her NPQSL and National Award for SEN qualifications. - We have an Inclusion Assistant, Heidi Clark, in charge of running our Den facility.
+She has been running whole school interventions for 6 years and specialises in teaching English and alternative curriculum provision.
+She has completed her NPQSL and National Award for SEN qualifications.
+She is also ELKLAN Level 3 trained. - We have an Inclusion Assistant, Heidi Clark, in charge of running our Den facility.
 She has significant experience of working with students with SEND.
-She delivers alternative curriculum provision and is trained to run specialist interventions. - We have a team of 17 teaching assistants.
+She is trained as an ELSA and offers specialist ELSA interventions as well as co-regulation support for our students who need to access the regulation room (Den).
+She is also currently undertaking an Education Degree. - We have a team of 17 teaching assistants.
 All currently undertaking qualifications, including; degrees, ELSA, Speech and Language ELKLAN qualifications and other ongoing SEND training.

-Many of them have significant experience of working with students with SEND. - Within the SEND team we also have a SEND administrator Linda Chillman.
-Linda supports administrative duties in relation to SEND and has over 20 years of experience in the field. - As part of BEST we work alongside Thomas Rowell, the Assistant Principal and SENCO at Samuel Whitbread with overall responsibility of BEST SEND.
+- Many of them have significant experience of working with students with SEND. - Within the SEND team we also have a SEND administrator Linda Chillman.
+Linda supports administrative duties in relation to SEND and has over 20 years of experience in the field. - As part of BEST we work alongside Thomas Rowell, the Director of SEND and Safeguarding for BEST Schools Trust.
 As part of a team of SENDCOs including input from all academies in the Trust, as well as our feeder schools.
-Thomas is also the schools access arrangements assessor. - We are also being supported by Central Bedfordshire's SEND Advisory Teacher (SENDAT) who will be supporting schools to offer expertise, support and a process of SEND review.

-- The whole school has access to opportunities to complete Level 2 qualification and a number have taken up opportunities to specialise in understanding autism and child and adolescent mental health. - We have an extensive programme of CPD for SEND for all staff.
-This has included whole staff training sessions on ASD, Trauma and Detachment, ADHD, multi sensory teaching methods, motor skills and precision teaching methods. - There are also training sessions delivered by the SENDCO on specific students' needs called 'If you Teach'.
-The school also has an extensive SEND library and training drive with a number of materials available for staff.
-These are often utilised as recommended materials for staff in weekly inclusion bulletins.
+Thomas is also the school's appointed access arrangements assessor. - We are also being supported by Central Bedfordshire's SEND Advisory Teacher (SENDAT) who will be supporting schools to offer expertise, support and a process of SEND review. - The whole school has access to opportunities to complete Level 2 qualification and a number have taken up opportunities to specialise in understanding autism and child and adolescent mental health. - We have an extensive programme of CPD for SEND for all staff.
+This has included whole staff training sessions on ASD, Trauma and Detachment, ADHD, multi sensory teaching methods, motor skills and precision teaching methods. - There are also training sessions delivered by the SENDCO on specific students' needs called 'If you Teach'. - School staff also have access to an interactive staff SEND Guide that provides an extensive SEND library of support, advice and training.
+These are often utilised as recommended materials in staff weekly inclusion bulletins.